ME3Tweaks/LegendaryExplorer/README.md

 ME3Explorer is a fan-made modding toolkit for _Mass Effect 3_ on the PC.
 It has limited support for both _Mass Effect_ and _Mass Effect 2_.
 ME3Explorer does not support Mass Effect games on any other platforms.

 This fork is updated by ME3Tweaks and contains bleeding edge features for developers.
 Development is done on the [beta branch](https://github.com/Mgamerz/ME3Explorer/tree/Beta), and releases are merged into the [master](https://github.com/Mgamerz/ME3Explorer/tree/master) branch.
-This fork is not affiliated with the upstream main version of ME3Explorer and is the only actively maintained version of the toolset.
+This fork is not affiliated with the upstream version of ME3Explorer and is the only actively maintained version of the toolset.

+## New to modding?
+[Check out our github wiki](https://github.com/ME3Tweaks/ME3Explorer/wiki) which has tutorials on various modding subjects.
+Want to contribute?
+Sign up for github and start writing tutorials today for other users.

 ## Features
 All releases starting with 3.0.7.0 on this fork are signed with the ME3Tweaks code signing certificate.